Part 1 OPEN SPACE AND RECREATION AREA RULES AND REGULATIONS

 This part shall be known as the "New Hanover Township Park, Open Space and Recreation Area Rules and Regulations Ordinance."

 This part shall regulate the activities of individuals and persons in any park, open space or recreation area owned and operated by New Hanover Township.

 The park, open space and recreation area shall be open from sunrise to sunset except for such activities and/or events which are specifically permitted in writing by the Board of Supervisors or Township Manager upon application thereto.
 Camping and fires will be permitted in designated areas by permit only.
-All reservations and permits will be issued by the Township Manager and a registration fee will be required to insure proper use and care of park property.
-This fee will be returned provided areas used are found in proper condition at the conclusion of the event or activity.
-In addition a deposit in an amount as established from time to time by resolution of the Board of Supervisors will be charged for keys to any gates, structures or locked facilities, which deposit will be returned when the keys have been returned to the Township Office.
+All reservations and permits will be issued by the Township Manager or his or her designee and a registration fee will be required to insure proper use and care of park property.
+This fee will be voided provided areas used are found in proper condition at the conclusion of the event or activity.

 [Ord.
 94-6, 10/24/1994, § 4]